-- 3.33 Different fire extinguishers are suitable for extinguishing fires in different materials.
+Fire 3.32 For a fire to start, there must be combustible material, oxygen and heat.
+If any of these conditions are removed, the fire will go out.
+Note: This does not apply to electric batteries.
+Fires in these cannot be extinguished.
+Fire extinguishers 3.33 Different fire extinguishers are suitable for extinguishing fires in different materials.
 A larger hand-held fire extinguisher is emptied in about 20-30 seconds.
 Spray distance varies with type: carbon dioxide extinguishers require getting close (1-2 m) and aiming the nozzle at the seat of fire, while both foam and powder extinguishers have a spray distance of 5-10 m.
-It is important to know how to use a fire extinguisher in order to make effective use of the extinguisher in extinguishing. - 3.34 Fire extinguishers are used as follows: - 1.
-Carry the fire extinguisher by the lower handle and release the safety pin by pulling it straight out. - 2.
-Approach the fire standing at a safe distance. - 3.
-Keep a firm grip on the nozzle and aim it at the seat of fire. - 4.
+It is important to know how to use a fire extinguisher in order to make effective use of the extinguisher in extinguishing.
+3.34 Fire extinguishers are used as follows: Carry the fire extinguisher by the lower handle and release the safety pin by pulling it straight out.
+Approach the fire standing at a safe distance.
+Keep a firm grip on the nozzle and aim it at the seat of fire.
 Trigger the fire extinguisher by pressing down the upper handle.
 Move the hose in small movements to spread the extinguishing agent.

-3.35 A used fire extinguisher must always be refilled.
+Carbon dioxide extinguishers 3.36 A used fire extinguisher must always be refined.
+Contain carbon dioxide (a gas) which extinguishes fire quickly and "cleanly" but extinguishes embers poorly.
+It is important to aim the nozzle at the seat of fire, not the flames.
+When extinguished with carbon dioxide, the fire may flare up again if the object has not cooled down sufficiently before the carbon dioxide has dispersed.
+Carbon dioxide does not conduct electricity and is therefore advantageous for extinguishing fires in electrical equipment.
+Carbon dioxide is very cold and should not be used to extinguish fires in clothing or on people.